payne/git-tips/README.markdown

 A presentation about Git tips and tricks gsamokovarov did for a client in 2014.

-I've cloned it because it's a nifty revealJS presentation that uses jade.
+I've cloned it because it's a nifty presentation that uses jade.

 Thanks gsamokovarov!